ldi-github/shirates-core/doc/markdown/vision/basic/creating_testclass/detect_and_assert.md

 ```

 In the above example, **detect** function recognizes texts of the screenshot,
-finds an rectangle where text equals to "Settings"
+finds the rectangle where text equals to "Settings"
-and returns the VisionElement object.
-VisionElement is extended by **textIs** extension function.
-When the text equals
+and returns the `VisionElement` object. `VisionElement` is extended by **textIs** extension function.
+When the text
-to
-expected value, assertion log like below is output.
+equals to expected value, assertion log like below is output.

 ```
 [OK]	(textIs)	<Settings> is "Settings"